-Further information is available in the Code of Practice: Safe Design, Manufacture, Import and Supply of Plant [under development].
+Further information is available in the Code of Practice: Safe design, manufacture, import and supply of plant.

 INSTALLERS

 An installer is a person who conducts a business or undertaking who sets up, assembles, places in position and connects or otherwise makes plant ready for use.
 Installers have certain duties under the WHS Regulations (see Section 3.2 of this Code).